zkonduit/ezkl-docs/default.md

 3. **Proof Creation**: `ezkl` generates a proof of correct model execution.
 4. **Verification**: Anyone with the verification key can verify the proof.

-From this high level overview, you can observe a few distinct design choices.
+From this high-level overview, you can observe a few distinct design choices.
 First, `ezkl` utilizes a highly improved version of Halo2, which is a zero-knowledge proving system developed by Zcash, as its underlying cryptographic framework.
-This was selected for it's "public auditing" through years of previous development and overall completeness.
+This was selected for its "public auditing" through years of previous development and overall completeness.
 However, `ezkl` is not limited to the Halo2 proving system and is incorporating additional systems.

 Further, as commonly done in ZK research, models' computational tasks are represented as circuits composed of logical gates, allowing for efficient ZKP generation.
 In order to convert computational tasks to circuits, we specifically support models in the ONNX format.
 ONNX is also used widely in the broader machine learning community.